celeritas-project/celeritas/doc/appendices/administration.rst

    The "core team" are those currently funded to work on Celeritas.
 Core team members are responsible for reviewing pull requests in accordance with the :ref:`contributing guidelines <contributing>`.
-They should regularly contribute new code or publish new results using Celeritas.
+They should regularly contribute new code, perform code reviews, publish new results using Celeritas, and/or participate in Celeritas stand-up meetings and hackathons.

 Contributor
    Anyone can submit a pull request that conforms to the contribution